Ga Mantse Cup: Hearts of Oak write to organizers to postpone game against Great Olympics

 Source: ghanasoccernet.com

-Accra Hearts of Oak have called for the postponement of the game against Great Olympics in the Ga Mantse Cup.
+Hearts of Oak has called for the postponement of the game against the Great Olympics in the Ga Mantse Cup.

 The game was scheduled to come off at the Accra Sports Stadium on Sunday, August 7, 2022.